AidanHolmes/sdd1306oled/README.md

 ## Reference

 ### initialise()
-Call to open the SPI connection, configure the GPIO and send all setup commands to the display Always call before any other functions or after a close() call
+Call to open the SPI connection, configure the GPIO and send all setup commands to the display.
+Always call before any other functions or after a close() call

 ### printSPI()